aelfric/ncfl-livedocs/cx.md

 | 26.0‑26.9 | you are not ready for this division/tournament                            |
 | Below 26  | you were offensive, ignorant, rude, or tried to cheat (MUST come to tab)  |

-Low-point wins (where the winning team has fewer points than the losing team) are allowed.|
+Low-point wins (where the winning team has fewer points than the losing team) are allowed.

+For our common speaker point guide, you can think of the score as ignoring the 2 at the beginning and seeing the other two numbers as your grade on a normal 100-point scale.
+For example, a 29.8 is like a 98 grade, which is an A+, and a 27.1 is like a 71 grade, which is a C-.

 ### No mavericks allowed